jareware/css-architecture/README.md

 * `Header` to isolate the component from other components in the app
 * `link` to reserve a local name (within the component's namespace) for our local styling purposes

+As a special case, the root element of the `Header` component can be simply marked with the `myapp-Header` class.
+For a very simple component, that might be all you need.

 Whatever namespacing convention we choose, we'll want to be consistent about it.
 In addition to each of the 3 parts having a specific *function*, they'll also have a specific *meaning*.
 Just by looking at a class, you'll know where it belongs.
 The namespacing will be the map by which we navigate the styles of our project.

 From now on I'll assume the namespacing scheme of `app-Component-class`, which I've personally found to work really well, but you can of course also come up with your own.

-### 4 Strict mapping between namespaces and filenames
+### 4. Maintain a strict mapping between namespaces and filenames

 This is just the logical combination of the preceding two rules (co-locating component code, and class namespacing): all styles affecting a specific component should go to a file named after the component.
 No exceptions.